 also indexed by triplets of representations $\{V_1,V_2,V_3 \subset V_1 \otimes V_2\}$, satisfying eq.~\eqref{eq:Fmove}?
 Keeping $\{h_n\}_n$ the same, replacing the intertwining maps in eq.~\eqref{eq:hamA4_CG} by these new tensors would result in an isomorphic algebra of local operators, and thus a dual model with Hamiltonian \cite{PRXQuantum.4.020357}

+which can be checked to have the same spectrum \cite{PRXQuantum.5.010338}.
 When dealing with a symmetry $\mathbb A_4$, one can find collections of tensors of the form \eqref{eq:PEPS} satisfying eq.~\eqref{eq:Fmove} for any $H \subseteq \mathbb A_4$ and $[\psi] \in H^2(H,{\rm U}(1))$ \cite{10.1155/S1073792803205079}.
 This is because dualities correspond to (twisted) \emph{gauging} maps of the symmetry $\mathbb A_4$, and there are as many ways to gauge a symmetry as there are ways to spontaneously break it.
 Typically, the dual Hamiltonian acts on a distinct microscopic Hilbert space, which is not necessarily a tensor product space as suggested by the graphical notation.
-This is consistent with the gauging interpretation, leading to theories with gauge degrees of freedom that satisfy local \emph{Gau{\ss} constraints}.
+This is consistent with the gauging interpretation, leading to theories with gauge degrees of freedom that satisfy local \emph{Gauss constraints}.
 Given a pair $(H,[\psi])$, degrees of freedom of the resulting dual model are associated with irreducible $\psi$-projective representations \cite{PRXQuantum.4.020357}, and as such we label the model by $\Rep^\psi(H)$.
-Instead of Clebsch--Gordan coefficients, the tensors are found to evaluate to Racah $W$-coefficients involving linear representations of $G$ and $\psi$-projective representations of $H$.
+Instead of Clebsch--Gordan coefficients, the tensors are found to evaluate to Racah $W$-coefficients involving linear representations of $G$ and $\psi$-projective representations of the subgroup $H$.
 Crucially, the initial Hamiltonian can be transmuted into any of its duals via an MPO \cite{PRXQuantum.5.010338}:

 which is true for any $V$, $i$ and $j$.